Beyond the Golden Pavilion, and through the garden, stands a teahouse. It is open to guests and offers a bowl of matcha and a sweet…

 A Pleasing Symmetry

 Beyond the Golden Pavilion and through the garden stands a teahouse.
 It is open to guests and offers a bowl of matcha and a sweet.
 Shoes are left outside and guests are ushered to a space on the tatami mats.
-A bowl of frothy green tea is promptly served along with a single tea sweet on a small plate.
+Promptly, a bowl of frothy green matcha tea is served along with a single tea sweet on a small plate.

 Here at Kinkakuji, that sweet is firm, like sculpted sugar, and flecked with gold.
 The surface is impressed with a small image of the Golden Pavilion itself.
-The firm shell is filled with sweet red bean paste.
+Sweet red bean paste fills the firm outer shell.
 The hostess motions for each guest to eat the sweet first, then sip the matcha quickly, before the tea settles.

 On my tongue the sweetness of the gold flecked wagashi is intense, so intense that my children do not finish theirs.
 The thick green matcha that follows is bitter to my lips but when it meets the lingering sweetness on my tongue the flavors harmonize to an agreeable balance.
 The two blend, developing a complex and pleasing symmetry.